 Dinner out, then evening Seine boat ride (2nd day of 2-day pass).
 Paris at night — Parisian landmarks lit up from the river.

-- Apartment — 57 Rue Réaumur — Host: Sophie Botel
+- Apartment — 57 Rue Réaumur — Airbnb host

 - 57 Rue Réaumur, Paris 75002

 The Louvre — right down the street from the condo.
-Everyone picks their top 10 things to see.
-Study beforehand.
-Cherry-pick efficiently.
+Pre-study, pick top ~10 works, then play it by ear.
 It will be ridiculously crowded in July.

 - Mona Lisa: They have changed location/setup multiple times.
 Expect massive crowds around it.